-This summer, TAMS will help to structure early-research experiences for ten members (10) of the incoming class, with separate interviews occurring in accord with the new “rolling admission” protocol.
-We shall place these students in UNT-based research labs for the 10-week summer session (June–Aug.).
-Applications for Early Summer Research should only be submitted AFTER acceptance to the TAMS program.
+This summer, TAMS will help to structure early-research experiences for ten members (10) of the incoming class, with separate interviews occurring in accord with the new “rolling admission” protocol, on a first-come, first-served basis.
+We shall place these students in UNT-based research labs for the 10-week summer session (June 1–Aug 7).

 Students will devote 40 or more hours a week to research, including weekends, as stipulated by research mentors.
 You will likely interact with other TAMS students, UNT graduate students, and, of course, the professor.
 You will thereby receive a significant head start in (1) adjusting to life at UNT, (2) in learning how to navigate a research lab, (3) and in making contributions to your field of study.

 The experience will also include a weekly dinner with various staff and faculty members to practice the art of conversation, scientific and otherwise.

 If you receive an Early Summer Research placement, you will enroll, Pass/Fail, in a stipulated one-hour Honors course.
 That will allow you to have access to UNT facilities (Health Center, library, recreation center, etc.).
 You must also have health insurance—either through a family policy or purchased separately via United Healthcare Student Resources: https://studentaffairs.unt.edu/student-health-and-wellness-center/billing-and-insurance.

 TAMS will award a $4000 scholarship to help students meet these and related expenses.
 Rules and regulations will follow in a separate document for those invited for interviews.